 Less Than Significant Impact.
-The project area relies on the use of septic tanks for the disposal of wastewater, as there is no municipal sewer system available in the area of the project.
+The project area is partially developed and has an existing septic or disposal system.
 The Glenn County Environmental Health Department replied to the Request for Review and submitted comments regarding the proposal.
-Compliance with Glenn County Environmental Health standards would ensure that any septic systems are properly operating and any expansion of the system is designed with respect to on-site soil capabilities for the safe treatment and disposal of wastewater and the protection of groundwater quality.
+Compliance with Glenn County Environmental Health standards would ensure that any current or proposed septic systems are properly operating, and any expansion of the system is designed with respect to on-site soil capabilities for the safe treatment and disposal of wastewater and the protection of groundwater quality.
 Therefore, this impact would be less than significant.